 One factor that significantly affects the therapy’s safety is the standards for the preparation of the treatment.
 The patient should make sure the clinic can assure a clean and sterile setup.
 Something as simple as cleanliness can affect the integrity of the procedure and makes a huge impact on the outcome.

-There are now hundreds of stem cell physicians around the United States and worldwide that offer stem cell treatments for OA.
+There are now hundreds of stem cell physicians around the U.S. and worldwide that offer stem cell treatments for OA.
 Unfortunately, not all of these medical centers are in compliance with their local regulatory body, such as the U.S. FDA.
-Within the U.S., the FDA has issued numerous warning letters to medical clinics who offer stem cell treatments to patients without following FDA regulations.
+Within the U.S., the FDA has issued warning letters to medical clinics who offer stem cell treatments to patients without following FDA regulations.

-However, many other physicians are complying with FDA law and treating large numbers of patients.
-Well known clinics offering stem cell treatments for OA include GIOSTAR, Regenexx, Okyanos, and others.
+However, many physicians are successfully complying with FDA law and treating large numbers of patients.
+Well known clinics offering stem cell treatments for osteoarthritis (OA) include GIOSTAR, Regenexx, Okyanos, and others.

-To learn more about stem cell therapy, check out this video:
+To learn more about stem cell therapy, watch this video: